 Types of Mirrors

-Here are seven essential types of mirrors you need for your home!
+Here are seven essential types of mirrors to consider.

 1. Bathroom Mirror